LukasJoswiak/etch/README.md

 * Support for pages.
 * Responsive design for optimized mobile experience.
 * Syntax highlighting with customizable theme.
-* Dark theme which automatically adjusts based on users' setting.
+* Dark theme which automatically adjusts based on users' setting ([example](https://github.com/LukasJoswiak/etch/wiki/Dark-mode)).
+* No external dependencies, no JavaScript, no web fonts.

 ## Installation